errkedukke/errkedukke/README.md

 - 🌍 Based in Tbilisi, Georgia
 - 💼 Experienced in building full-stack solutions, designing robust APIs, and developing complex back-end systems using .NET Core, Angular, and MS-SQL
-- 👨‍💻 Currently a .NET Developer at EPAM Georgia
+- 👨‍💻 Currently a .NET Engineer at EPAM Georgia

 ---